dreamportdev/Osdev-Notes/02_Architecture/05_InterruptHandling.md

 In this example we stored `idtr` on the stack, which gets cleaned up when the function returns.
 This is okay because the IDTR register is like a segment register in that it caches whatever value was loaded into it, similar to the GDTR.
 So it's okay that our idtr structure is no longer present after the function returns, as the register will have a copy of the data our structure contained.
 Having said that, the actual IDT can't be on the stack, as the cpu does not cache that.

-At this point you should be able to install an interrupt handler into your IDT, load the IDT and set the interrupts flag.
-Your kernel will likely crash as soon as an interrupt is triggered though, as there are some special things we need to perform inside of the interrupt handler before it can finish.
+At this point we should be able to install an interrupt handler into the IDT, load it,  and set the interrupts flag.
+The kernel will likely crash as soon as an interrupt is triggered though, as there are some special things we need to perform inside of the interrupt handler before it can finish.

 ## Interrupt Handler Stub